NishConsulting/quirx/README.md

 ## Testing

 Qui℞ uses Rspec for unit/integration testing.
-You can run the tests by typing `rake`
+In order to run the tests, you need to have both the frontend and backend servers running (`rake backend:start` and `rake frontend:start`).
+Then you can run the tests by typing `rake`

 ## Deployment